Entire functions with two radially distributed values: Proof of Theorems , and

-Finally, if there are no rays of $A$ inside $S_{2j-1}$, then $u$ is harmonic in $S_{2j-1}$, so it is of the form~(\ref{ord}), and it is a harmonic continuation from an adjacent even sector, so we must have $\gamma=\rho$.
+Finally, if there are no rays of $A$ inside $S_{2j-1}$, then $u$ is harmonic in $S_{2j-1}$.
+Hence, if $u<0$ in $S_{2j-1}$, then $u$ is of the form~(\ref{form}), and it is a harmonic continuation from an adjacent even sector, so we must have $\alpha=\pi/\rho$.
 A similar argument applies if $v$ is negative and there are no rays of $B$ inside $S_{2j-1}$.
 This proves $(v)$ and completes the proof of Theorem~\ref{thm3}.